yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 ## Step 1: Review the customer case study

--   Check in with your table participants to introduce yourself as the trainer
+-   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

--   Briefly review the steps and timeframes of the whiteboard design session
+-   Briefly review the steps and timeframes of the whiteboard design session.

 -   Ready, set, go!
 Let the table participants begin.

 ## Step 2: Design a proof of concept solution

--   Check in with your tables to ensure that they are transitioning from step to step on time
+-   Check in with your tables to ensure that they are transitioning from step to step on time.

--   Provide some feedback on their responses to the business needs and design
+-   Provide some feedback on their responses to the business needs and design.

-    -   Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

--   Provide feedback for their responses to the customer's objections
+-   Provide feedback for their responses to the customer's objections.

-    -   Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution

--   Determine which table will be paired with your table before Step 3 begins
+-   Determine which table will be paired with your table before Step 3 begins.

--   For the first round, assign one table as the Microsoft team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer.

--   Have the Microsoft team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team.

-    -   Have the customer team provide one objection for the Microsoft team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to.

-    -   The presentation and objections should be no longer than 10 minutes

--   Have participants on the customer team give feedback to the Microsoft team

-    -   The feedback should be no longer than 5 minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes.

-    -   If needed, the trainer may also provide feedback
+    -   If needed, the trainer may also provide feedback.

 ##  Wrap-up

+Timeframe: 15 minutes

--   Have the table participants reconvene with the larger group to hear a facilitator or SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Preferred target audience